tenox7/vncfox/README.md

     tenox7/vncfox:latest
 ```

+I also typically bind mount a folder exported via NFS to `/home/vncfox/Downloads`.

 This container is dual architecture, AMD64 and ARM64, it can be run on Mac host with Apple Silicon, Raspberry PI, etc.

 ## VNC Client